eagle840/killercoda-labs/workInProgress/DAPR/step1.md

 ## Use the Dapr API

+Run a Dapr sidecar and try out the state API

+Launch a Dapr sidecar that will listen on port 3500 for a blank application named myapp:

 `dapr run --app-id myapp --dapr-http-port 3500`{{exec}}

 `curl -X POST -H "Content-Type: application/json" -d '[{ "key": "name", "value": "Bruce Wayne"}]' http://localhost:3500/v1.0/state/statestore`{{exec}}